 - In a criminal prosecution, the victim submits his/her receipts, bills, etc. to the prosecution who then presents the figures to the defense and court.
 In a civil suit, the defendant’s lawyer requires the victim to participate in a deposition which could last for hours or even days.
 A deposition is analogous to a cross-examination by the defense attorney.
 And,

 - In a civil lawsuit filed by a crime victim, the victim’s attorney will collect a fee, generally between 30-40% of the total recovery.
-This is not the case with criminal victim restitution, because the prosecutor…who helps present the victim’s expenses…does not collect a fee.
+This is not the case with criminal victim restitution, because the district attorney…who helps present the victim’s expenses…does not collect a fee.
 If a victim chooses to hire a private attorney to help collect a criminal restitution order, those fees may be added to the restitution amount.
 Common examples are lawsuits by victims of assault and battery and wrongful death lawsuits by the family of a murder victim.

 The bottom line is that victim restitution is a fundamental part of the criminal process.
 In fact, ensuring that an injured victim receives compensation for his/her losses is so important to the California justice system that if a defendant reimburses a victim prior to a California jury trial, the judge…under certain circumstances…may allow the parties to participate in what is known as a civil compromise.32